 And it's an opportunity for the public if last Friday's casual but lively scene was a typical to check out decidedly contemporary art and connect with the artists at meet-and-greet sessions.

 Some of the galleries are open odd hours, just two or three days a week, so the first Friday evening of the month may be the best chance to do more than peer through the window.

 It's all free, of course, and easily accessible.
 Many galleries are spotted along familiar Grand Avenue, Telegraph Avenue and nearby streets.
 After offices in surrounding buildings close, adequate parking is available on the street.
 BART's 19th Street station is three or four blocks away.

 In this free-form art scene, with several more venues right downtown and farther out Telegraph Avenue, galleries close and galleries open.
 A new one, Chandra Cerrito Contemporary, opened Friday on the balcony of another gallery on Grand Avenue.

 As the little symbol in Michelin travel guides always suggests, these are "worth a detour."
-They're the place to see vibrant, sometimes edgy, almost always innovative work, mostly
+They're the place to see vibrant, sometimes edgy, almost always innovative work, mostly by East Bay artists.

 Chandra Cerrito Contemporary is one good place to get a fresh point of view up a short flight of stairs (each riser painted with verse by poet Geri Digiorno) to the balcony of the Mercury 20 Gallery.